mlerin558521-afk/Pharmacy-Prescription-Transaction-Management-Final-Project-/README.md

 - added time and date as per told by the panelist.
 - making the latest notification above as also per told by the panelist.

+**DoctorAvailabilityPanel**

+- changing the colors and removing the random box thing.